dfang/ansible-role-rtx/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+for example:

+for erlang this will install 26.0.2 and set it to global version. for nodejs, this will install versions `6.14.0`, `20.0.0` and set `20.0.0` to global version

 ```
     - hosts: servers
       become: yes
       gather_facts: yes
       roles:
-        - role: "ansible-role-rtx"
+        - role: "ansible-role-rtx" # or dfang.rtx
       vars:
         system_wide: false
         rtx_user: ubuntu